 Romans 16:26 But now is made manifest, and by the scriptures of the prophets, according to the commandment of the “everlasting” (SAME GREEK WORD “AIONIOS”) God, made known to all nations for the obedience of faith:

-Now wait a minute, the bible translators left “aionios” UNTRANSLATED in Romans 16:25 but then they somehow remembered to translate it as “everlasting” in the very next verse?
+Now wait a minute… The bible translators left “aionios” UNTRANSLATED in Romans 16:25 but then they somehow remembered to translate it as “everlasting” in the very next verse?
 I smell deceit… The bible translators KNEW that they couldn’t insert their “everlasting” lie in Romans 16:25 because it is clear that the revelation of the mystery of the preaching of Jesus Christ couldn’t be an everlasting “mystery” because Romans 16:26 tells us that it is NOW MADE MANIFEST.
 So, why would they do this?
-There is only one reason and they manipulated the scriptures to perpetuate the LIE of an eternal everlasting hell.
+They manipulated the scriptures to continue perpetuating the LIE of an eternal everlasting hell.
 Kudos to them for executing the devil’s work to perfection and the proof is in the pudding.
 How many so called Christians believe this lie?
 There are MANY Christians that believe this evil heresy and David is one of them.
 Again, there is NO slack in calling God, the Eonian God or the God of the Ages for God created the ages and God is God in all ages.
-God doesn’t exist in “eternity” for God’s existence has NOTHING to do with time.
-God is IMMORTAL!
+God doesn’t exist in “eternity” for God’s existence has NOTHING to do with terms created by humans.
+God exists because He is the very essence of life and He is IMMORTAL!

 David quoting Hebrews 9:12 is also very ironic;